 Improving Access To Medical Care And Supplies In Mexico

 During that first trip, she noted that ambulance systems and basic medical supplies were virtually absent from the areas where her group was helping.
-If the community had an ambulance service at all, it resembled something like a taxi service as opposed to any sort of medical assistance.
+If the community had an ambulance service, it resembled a taxi service instead of any medical assistance.

-Soon after her return to the United States, she was gratified to find out that one of the ambulances her group stocked saved three workers suffering from respiratory distress secondary to a gas leak.
-Because of the training the responders had received, and the supplies they had available, the workers were safely transported to the hospital and regained consciousness after oxygen therapy.
+Soon after returning to the United States, she was gratified to find out that one of the ambulances her group stocked saved three workers suffering from respiratory distress secondary to a gas leak.
+Because of the responders' training and the available supplies, the workers were safely transported to the hospital and regained consciousness after oxygen therapy.